gumaerc-testorg/21w.783-fall-2002/content/pages/syllabus.md

 Subject Description
 -------------------

 21W.783 is a series of seminars focusing on common writing problems faced by professional engineers and scientists.
 Participants will tune up their writing skills and prepare a pair of technical documents under the guidance of the instructor.
 The writing assignments focus on a single topic of the student's choosing, preferably one for which the necessary research has been done, or is in the process of being done.
-(For **Writing Topics**, see the [assignments]({{< baseurl >}}/pages/assignments) section.)
+(For **Writing Topics**, see the {{% resource_link bd479003-54ed-3e1f-ddca-e90dfb7dd281 "assignments" %}} section.)
 In addition to the writing component, students will deliver an oral presentation based on the written work.

 A grade of B- or better in this course satisfies Phase II of the writing requirement.